Ladvien/ladvien.github.io/_posts/2000-01-01-in-the-weeds.md

 There are countless benefits to being in this kind of relationship.
 If you have the skill to dig into the HMIS data sets to find the problem, then you probably have some valuable debugging information to provide back to the software vendor.
 This information will allow them to roll out a fix even faster.
 It's just good all the way around.

-_Also_, and I'd argue most importantly, you aren't trapped in an abuse relationship with your software.
+_Also_, and I'd argue most importantly, you aren't trapped in an abusive relationship with your software.
 Fearing your current software vendor will never extract the data from your HMIS in such a way it could be migrated to another vendor.
 Of course not!
-If necessary, you have the skill to build your own data warehouse and migrate the data, possibly without and degradation.
+If necessary, you have the skill to build your own data warehouse and migrate the data, possibly without any degradation.

 A relationship where you need the other person is not one built on love.